Striped bass prefer a temperature range of from 55° F to 68° F. As seasonal water temperatures change, the striped bass will migrate.

 There are two migrations, spring and fall.

 The spring striper migration begins in the deep waters of Virginia and North Carolina coasts.
-The bass start heading north moving into rivers and bays (Chesapeake Bay, Hudson and Deleware Rivers) to spawn and chasing bait fish.
+The bass start heading north moving into rivers and bays (Chesapeake Bay, Hudson and Delaware Rivers) to spawn and chasing bait fish.
 Striped bass spawn in waters around 65 F.

 Starting typically in September, the New England waters begin to cool, bait fish move out into the ocean and the stripers head south again.
 Stripers will be looking to fatten up for the winter.